10 Causes of Light Brown Stools: What's Normal & Not?

 B. Yellow foods.

-Ingesting of yellow-colored foods will lead to light brown or yellow stools.
+Ingesting yellow-colored foods will lead to light brown or yellow stools.
 Common foods that cause such a condition include:

 - Sweet potatoes.